Paprika Mediterranean ChickenJump to Recipe

 It might shock you, but I have a quasi-schedule here at Macheesmo that I try to keep.
 To try to keep this schedule, I like to have a few back-up posts ready in case I need to remove myself from the Internet for a few days.

 This post has been sitting in that backup queue for awhile now and I decided to move it straight to the top.
-I’ve noticed thanks to some keen Twitter followers (@thegastronome) that my last few posts have been a bit on the unhealthy side: A cheese and honey sandwich, an alcoholic beverage, and delicious breakfast rolls.
+I’ve noticed thanks to some keen Twitter followers (@thegastronome) that my last few posts have been a bit on the unhealthy side: an alcoholic beverage, and delicious breakfast rolls.
 This was not on purpose.

 I promise it is not my goal to make you larger.
 It is my goal though to get you excited about cooking.
 I think this dinner will do that and it just so happens to be pretty healthy!

 As a rule, I don’t like boneless, skinless chicken breasts.
 I find them to be completely flavorless.
 They need a lot of help, in my opinion, to end up as a tasty dinner.
 I know a lot of people use them as their default, but I’ve never really been a fan.

 I use them in this dish though (healthy!) because there is so much flavor given to the chicken from the awesome paprika oil rub that goes along with it.
 Let’s make it!

 - ½ Cup olive oil

 - 2 Tablespoons paprika

 - 1 Tablespoon chili powder